fuss about facing out

 Back carries with buckles and meh dais are relatively straightforwards and there are many ways to do it.
 Some manufacturers will have very simple instructions (which may not always be the most easy to follow), and there are videos on YouTube.
 It is always best to look at videos with a critical eye to see how well it is done, and those made by trained professionals who are used to making videos are usually the most reliable.
 My back carry with buckle videos may be useful here – at no point is baby or carrier unsecured.

-Here is a link to my photo tutorial for the “walk like an Egyptian” method.
+Here is a link to my photo tutorial for the “one up one down” method.

 The key thing is to know your carrier and know your child.
 Being familiar with the buckle placement or or how to tie knots/tighten webbing is important.
 If you have a willing child who will comply with back carrying, it will be easier to practice, however, if your child is very unwilling, it may be best to wait for another day.
 You may be able to distract your child with a small toy as you go, and mirrors are useful so they can still see your face if they are not used to seeing the back of your head and wonder where you have gone!